daien/daien.github.io/_pages/cv.md

 ## Press Coverage and Interviews

+- TechXplore article on our IROS'20 paper on [A framework to increase the safety of robots operating in crowded environments](https://techxplore.com/news/2020-10-framework-safety-robots-crowded-environments.html)
 - This Week in ML \& AI (TWiMLAI) podcast: ["Advancing Autonomous Vehicle Development Using Distributed Deep Learning"](https://twimlai.com/twiml-talk-269-advancing-autonomous-vehicle-development-using-distributed-deep-learning-with-adrien-gaidon/), 2019
 - [SF DL Summit interview on ML at Toyota](https://www.youtube.com/watch?v=jBIYRoAQJuo), 2019
 - [W\&B interview on ML at TRI](https://www.wandb.com/blog/tri-interview), 2019